Answered By: Learning Engagement

 InterLibrary Loan (ILL)

 Allows you to order articles, books, and more from other institutions.
-Simply click on the Go to Interlibrary Loan button to log in to ILL with your NetID and complete the form.
+Log into the Interlibrary Loan with your NetID and complete the form.
 You may check the status of your orders and access electronic articles from the ILL system.

 Articles on Demand

-After you enter your TXST email address, you will see the "Request PDF" option.
+After you enter your TXST email address, you will see the "Request PDF" option on articles that qualify for this service.
 The article will be purchased through the Articles on Demand service paid for by the library.
 The article will be emailed to you in a few hours.

 Media